 Safari means rough roads, high temperatures, frequent movement, dust, humidity and possible drops or hits to your new binoculars.
 So features like waterproof and shockproof are not a must but are definitely favourable.
 Another feature to look for is long eye relief.
 In plain English, this means that you will be able to hold your binoculars further away from your eyes and still see a clear image.
 This is important if you’ll be using your glasses or sunglasses while using the binoculars.

 Which Brand and at What Price?

 We won’t sugarcoat it, with optics you simply get what you pay for.
 Top notch European brands like Carl Zeiss offer superior image quality and nearly indestructible binoculars.
-But these can cost you over $2,000 for an 8×42 pair.
+But these can cost you over $2,000 for a 10×42 pair.

 Cheaper binoculars between $80 and $150 might work as long as there’s always enough light around.
 Another downside to cheaper models is that they will have blurry, dark or distorted images when using the full magnification.
 If you want those beautiful views of the magnificent wildlife around you, then mid-range binoculars would be your best bet.

 Here at Procular, we stock over 400 different binocular models.
 Our top pick for safari binoculars would have to the Avalon 10×42 PRO HD Binoculars and the higher-end Nikon Prostaff 10×42 Binoculars.
 They both deliver an extraordinary image quality for their price range and have a wide field of view to capture the wildlife around you.
 These two models are waterproof, fog-proof, very durable and easy to use.
 They also work perfectly in low light (early mornings and dusk).
 For those looking for a more compact option, we also recommend the Avalon 8×32 Mini HD binoculars.
 They produce sharp, vivid images but are also smaller and lighter.

 Avalon 8X32 Mini HD Binoculars